 Landowners can be especially helpful in our biocontrol research program.
-While we are working hard in the lab to rear healthy biocontrol insect populations, Laricobius can only be reared in small numbers in captivity.
+While we are presently maintaining a Laricobius colony at Cornell University, these beetles can only be reared in small numbers in a lab setting.
 That is why we are asking for the help of those who have hemlock hedges on their properties.
 These hedges can potentially serve as nursery sites for our biocontrol bugs, providing a valuable resource for hemlock conservation going forward.

 To help us understand where HWA is in New York, you can report HWA findings on your property.
 Find out how to report here.

-- Hemlocks are forest trees, so even in full sun it will take four to seven years to have a tall, full hedge.
+> Hemlocks are forest trees, though even in full sun it will take four to seven years to have a tall, full hedge.
 However, if you buy hemlock saplings that are a little older you can speed up the hedge-growing process.

-If you have any other questions about hemlock hedges, biocontrols, or hemlock woolly adelgid please do not hesitate to reach out!
+If you have any other questions about hemlock hedges, biocontrols, or hemlock woolly adelgid please do not hesitate to reach out to us.
 You may also visit our FAQ page for more information.